-The Apurimac and Cusco Iron Ore Projects are large-scale iron ore projects in southern Peru with Apurimac the most advanced with a high quality Concept-level Study completed in 2008.
-The Company is seeking to establish a 15 - 20 million tonne per annum ("Mtpa") operation based on current JORC Indicated and Inferred Resources of 270Mt1 at its Opaban concessions located at Apurimac.
+The Apurimac and Cusco Projects are large-scale iron-ore projects in southern Perú, with Apurimac the most advanced with a high-quality Concept-level Study completed in 2008.
+The Company is seeking to establish a 15 - 20 million tonne per annum (Mtpa) operation based on current JORC Indicated and Inferred Resources of 270Mt1 at its Opaban concessions located at Apurimac.

-The Company has strengthened its resource and exploration position in Peru through the acquisition of an additional 12% of Apurimac Ferrum S.A. ("AF"), and entering into a strategic option to acquire a major stake in Cuervo Resources Inc. ("Cuervo") which holds high-quality exploration concessions in the Cusco district of southern Peru, and which are complimentary to Strike's own concession interests in the same area.
+The Company has strengthened its resource and exploration position in Perú through the acquisition of an additional 6% of Apurimac Ferrum S.A.
+(AF) - taking Strike to 50% of AF2 - and entering into a strategic option to acquire a major stake in Cuervo Resources Inc. (Cuervo) which holds high-quality exploration concessions in the Cusco district of southern Perú, and which are complimentary to Strike's own concession interests in the same area.